pld/pld.github.io/_posts/2017-08-31-streaming-ona-data-at-scale.md

 }
 ```

 The major weakness of this approach is that it adds a significant amount of structural complexity to the datasets.
-Relatedly, if we expected all our records to have the same key value pairs, they no longer would.
+Relatedly, if we expected all our records to have the same key-value pairs, they no longer would.
 An alternative approach is to flatten our data by pushing all nested keys to the top layer and renaming these keys using the parent keys as prefixes.
 Again reserving the `__.+__` namespace pattern for generated keys and also using it as a separator, this would produce a final JSON map of:

 ```json
 {